Azure/ai-solution-accelerators-list/README.md

 <br/><br/>
 <br/>

-# Support in Client Engagements
-## AI Specialized CSA Assistance
+# AI Specialized CSA Assistance in Client Engagements

 If help is needed with any of the solution accelerators for in the context of a customer engagement, please submit a formal request for AI Specialized CSA assistance by filling in this [form](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR5Newawiq3FBtVxPKfz0zCNUQkxVWFYwQ0xBUjUzMk5YSVBPWkdNVzUyRC4u).
 Please visit the AI Rangers team [webpage](aka.ms/AIRangers) at [aka.ms/AIRangers](aka.ms/AIRangers) for more information.